john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 6 July | State Of Decay, Warriors' Gate, The Keeper Of Traken, Logopolis, K9 And Company | 11:00 | 19:06 | 03:12

-### 5th Doctor - Peter Davison - The Doctor is a young cricket player, and he has a lot of friends (and you'll hate one of them).
+### 5th Doctor - Peter Davison - He's so young!

+The Doctor is a cricket player and he has a lot of friends (and you'll hate one of them).

 Date | Adventures | 1st Run | 2nd Run | 3rd Run
 :--- | :--- | :---: | :---: | :---: